mfaani/mfaani/content/posts/devtools/whats-the-difference-between-an-app-bundle-and-a-binary/index.md

     alt: "Difference between an app bundle and a binary"
     relative: false
 ---
-A binary is the linked product of all your source code.
+A binary is the final product from [linking](https://mfaani.com/posts/devtools/optimizing-app-size/jargon/#concepts) all your source code.
 It's executable.
 You can run commands against it.

-An app, is merely a wrapper / directory, which includes that binary and other things.
+An app, is merely a wrapper / directory, which includes that binary *and* other things.

 ## How do you create a binary?
 First it's important to understand what a binary is.